pac4j/pac4j/documentation/how-to-secure-a-spring-webflux-application-with-oidc.md

 The [spring-webflux-pac4j](https://github.com/pac4j/spring-webflux-pac4j) integration connects these APIs to pac4j.
 We'll use the same OIDC configuration as in the [Spring Boot guide](/how-to-secure-a-java-application-with-oidc.html), then look at the WebFlux-specific parts.

-The example uses **Spring Boot 3, Java 17 and spring-webflux-pac4j 3.0.0**, with the default OIDC authorization code flow and a **GET callback**.
+The example uses **Spring Boot 3, Java 17 and spring-webflux-pac4j 3.0.1**, with the default OIDC authorization code flow.

-There is a detail to keep in mind: the pac4j authentication engine is still synchronous.
-We must load the reactive session before calling it, then run its blocking work on Reactor's bounded elastic scheduler.

-Version 3.0.0 also has a callback issue: its built-in `CallbackController` only invokes the callback logic when the request has a body.
-A normal OIDC GET callback has none.

-We'll therefore write an explicit GET endpoint, and use the reactive `WebSession` API for session renewal and invalidation. **Do not register the built-in callback and logout controllers alongside these endpoints.**
+The spring-webflux-pac4j integration bridges pac4j's synchronous security logic with Spring WebFlux's reactive model: it runs that logic asynchronously on worker threads, without blocking the event loop.
+The integration takes care of this for us.

 ## 1) Add the Maven dependencies